Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

-As in the projective measurements case, we would like this approach to be implicitly fault-tolerant.
+As in the case of projective measurements, we would like this approach to be implicitly fault-tolerant.
 Whenever the expectation of \emph{any} of the rotated generators is flipped to $-1$ (corresponding to a jump to the error space), the path must be changed on-the-fly from $V(t)$ to $W(t)$.
-In a real system, however, we do not have access to the expectations--- they are filtered from the measurement current \cite{bouten2006introductionquantumfiltering, gough2018introductionquantumfiltering, Lin2020optimalpolynomial, BELAVKIN1992171, chen_brun}.
-Here, we show one such technique to detect such a jump from the measurement current \cite{raghunathan2010continuousmonitoringimprovesinglephoton}.
+In a real system, however, we do not have access to the expectations themselves: they are filtered from the measurement current \cite{bouten2006introductionquantumfiltering, gough2018introductionquantumfiltering, Lin2020optimalpolynomial, BELAVKIN1992171, chen_brun}.
+Here, we show one technique to detect such a jump from the measurement current \cite{raghunathan2010continuousmonitoringimprovesinglephoton}.